Copyright 2011 – 2016 by David Rindge. All rights reserved

 Tinnitus, the perception of sound without an external cause, is an emergency signal by cells in the inner ear according to Dr. Wilden.
 Just as placing pressure on the eyes with a finger causes one to see stars, so tinnitus may be the result of stress to the cells responsible for our sense of hearing in the inner ear.

-Read what has scientists and doctors excited about the promise of laser and biolelectromagnetic therapies in the treatment of hearing loss, tinnitus, Meniere’s and other ear disorders – in their own words:
+Read what has scientists and doctors excited about the promise of laser and pulsed electromagnetic field therapies in the treatment of hearing loss, tinnitus, Meniere’s and other ear disorders – in their own words:

 What is treatment like?

-Laser therapy may be administered directly into the ear while one is lying comfortably in a darkened room.
+Laser therapy should always be administered to both ears simultaneously.
+We like to treat in a darkened room with an eyes covered.
 For most individuals, most of the time, treatment is quite comfortable.
 Many fall asleep.
 One may experience mild warmth from the laser diodes within each ear.
-In many clinics, electromagnetic field therapy is administered simultaneously by
+Pulsed electromagnetic field therapy may also be given simultaneously.

 To read about one person’s experience, visit Meniere’s Disease & Laser Therapy – A Personal Report

-We believe that laser phototherapy may be the single most effective method to address hearing loss, tinnitus or Meniere’s Disease.
+We believe that laser therapy may be the single most effective method available to address hearing loss, tinnitus or Meniere’s Disease.

 To learn more, visit Laser Therapy in Ear Disorders.

-Besides our office in Melbourne, FL, we recommend:
+Besides our office in Melbourne, Florida, we recommend:

 PO Box 101